Tryal Rocks

 Tryal Rocks, sometimes spelled Trial Rocks or Tryall Rocks, formerly known as Ritchie's Reef or Greyhound's Shoal, is a reef of rock located in the Indian Ocean off the northwest coast of Australia, 14 km northwest of the outer edge of the Montebello Islands group.
 It is named for the Tryall, the first known shipwreck in Australian waters, which sank after striking the then-uncharted rocks in 1622.
-Described as "the theme and dread of every voyager to the eastern islands", their location was sought for over three centuries before finally being determined in 1969.
+Described as "the theme and dread of every voyager to the eastern islands", their location was sought by mariners for over three centuries before finally being determined in 1969.

 Location and description

 Tryal Rocks are located at 20°16′S 115°23′E. They are 14 km northwest of the Montebello Islands, 105 km off the Australian mainland and part of the state of Western Australia.

 The rocks and the immediate locale are described as: "two coral reefs, close together, about 1.25 mi in length NE-SW; the S reef dries 2.7 m.
 The rocks are located about 9 mi NW of Montebello Islands.
 Depths of less than 20 m lie within 6 mi SW and 4 mi NW of Tryal Rocks; the sea breaks on these shallower depths in bad weather.
 A 5.5 m patch lies 3 mi W of North West Island Light.
 The channel between Tryal Rocks and Montebello Islands is 7 mi wide, with depths of 31 to 40 m, and may be used by vessels proceeding to the E side of Barrow Island."